Acts 23 Lesson

 The definition of the word practice is:

-“The actual application or use of an idea, belief, or method, as opposed to theories relating to it.”
-(Source: Google dictionary)
+• “The actual application or use of an idea, belief, or method, as opposed to theories relating to it.”
+(Source: Google Dictionary)

 CONTROLLING OUR TONGUES

-• “A gentle answer turns away wrath, but a harsh word stirs up anger.” - PROVERBS 15:1
+• “A gentle answer turns away wrath, but a harsh word stirs up anger.” - Proverbs 15:1.

-Our words are powerful!
-They can lift others up, but they can also tear them down.
 If we are not careful, our words can cause others to sin and do things they might not otherwise do.

-• Everyone must be quick to hear, slow to speak and slow to anger.” - JAMES 1:19.
+• “Everyone must be quick to hear, slow to speak and slow to anger.” - James 1:19.

-• Even a fool, when he keeps silent, is considered wise; when he closes his lips, he is considered prudent.” –Proverbs 17:28.
+• “Even a fool, when he keeps silent, is considered wise; when he closes his lips, he is considered prudent.” –Proverbs 17:28.

 CONCLUSION

-God created us.
-He understands that things are going to happen that make us angry.
-That is why He addresses the subject of anger frequently throughout the Bible.
+God created us, and therefore, He understands that things are going to happen that make us angry.

 1. Not letting the sun go down on our anger.
 If there is a way to resolve our angry feelings before we go to bed, we should.
 The longer we let bad feelings fester, the worse off we are going to be.

 2. Walking away.
-Sometimes the best thing we can do is to remove ourselves from a bad situation.
+Sometimes the best thing that we can do is to remove ourselves from a bad situation.

 We will end today’s lesson with the following scripture taken from Paul’s letter to the Ephesians: